Dan Wyke MBACP - Skype & Phone Counselling

 - relationship/family/work difficulties

-Whether you're suffering from poor mental health and well-being, or are overwhelmed by emotional problems that you feel unable to cope with on your own, a counselling relationship can help you to understand what is happening and bring about the change you desire.
+Whether you're suffering from poor mental/physical health & well-being, or are overwhelmed by problems that you feel unable to cope with on your own, a counselling relationship can help you to understand what you're going through and bring about the change you desire.
+Counselling can also benefit people who simply wish to focus on personal development.

 I'm a person-centred practitioner.
 This is a humanistic approach to counselling based on the understanding that we all have within us the resources to live as fully as we can.
 At times we lose connection with these resources.
 One way to re-connect with them is through a relationship that is genuine, non-directive and free from judgement.